hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

  selfSigned: {}
 ```

-Type the following commands to create a namespace in which you want to generate certificates and deploy the issuer.
+Type the following commands to create a namespace in which you want to generate certificates and deploy the CRD Issuer r﻿esource to this namespace.
 Replace the sample namespace *cfe-apps* in the commands with your own namespace.

 ```shell
 $ kubectl create ns cfe-apps